South Huntington, New York: Education

 St. Anthony's High School opened on Sept.
 12, 1984 at the former site of Holy Family High School.
 Formerly an all-boys high school in Smithtown, St. Anthony's student body was moved to the new location in South Huntington when the Diocese of Rockville Centre decided to close Holy Family High School.
 The major factor for the closure of Holy Family was declining enrollment.
 The move of St. Anthony's to South Huntington sparked protests by parents and students.

+South Huntington Union Free School District's Walt Whitman High School in 2024 was ranked a top three public high school in Suffolk County, NY.
+South Huntington Union Free School District Ranked in 2024 in the top six Suffolk County School Districts.

 Funding for the 48 classroom Walt Whitman High School was approved in February 1950.
 A new high school was needed because of the large population growth in the school district.
 The cost of over $3,100,000 included purchasing 32 acres in South Huntington.
 Capacity for the school was set at 1,500.
 Groundbreaking took place on March 14, 1955.
 The school opened on Sept.
 6, 1956.

 Enrollment for the 2015–16 school year for Walt Whitman High School was 1,898.

 The 49,000 square foot South Huntington Public Library, located at 145 Pidgeon Hill Road, opened to the public on July 24, 2004.
 The construction of the library was funded by an $11.9 million bond referendum passed on December 5, 2000 by a margin of 1,532 to 1,493.
 Reasons for construction of the new library included need for additional space to house the library's collections, additional computers and updated technology for patrons and a larger community room for programs.
 An added feature on the grounds of the library is an outdoor garden with patio seating.

 The library was built on the site of the former Pidgeon Hill Elementary School.

 Transportation

 Walt Whitman Shops is a major hub for bus routes in the area.
-The following routes terminate there:
+The following routes serve there: